 Note: To see how NordVPN's speed compares to that of Surfshark, the next fastest VPN around, check out our NordVPN vs Surfshark writeup.

 NordVPN excels at privacy and security.
-They have had their no-logs status audited twice by independent auditors.
+They have had their no-logs status audited multiple times by independent auditors.
 They also completed a full security audit and penetration testing, again conducted by outside auditors.
 Not many VPN providers have done anywhere near this much to ensure your privacy and security.

 Not an organization to rest on its laurels, NordVPN now has all servers in the network running in RAM-disk mode (diskless mode) making it impossible to store any user data or malware on the VPN server.
 Now they are deploying self-owned (co-located) servers throughout their network, putting all VPN servers under their control.
 Last but not least, they are installing 100 Gbps routers at key points to ensure that data keeps moving smoothly and quickly through their network.